Anbarryprojects/fastapi-babel/README.md

 ```

-- Now you can control your translation langauge from header of request and locale code. the meant locale header param is **Accept-Laguage **.
+5. Now you can control your translation langauge from header of request and locale code.
+The parameter is `Accept-Laguage`.

 Screenshot:
 [![Screenshot 1](https://user-images.githubusercontent.com/56755478/169701538-8f893d0e-fd09-4004-8e8d-5e045a1d588a.png "Screenshot 1")](https://user-images.githubusercontent.com/56755478/169701538-8f893d0e-fd09-4004-8e8d-5e045a1d588a.png "Screenshot 1")

 ### How to use Jinja In FastAPI Babel

-- Add jinja extension to **babel.cfg**
+1. Add jinja extension to **babel.cfg**

 ```xml